-I wear a lot of hats.
-My friend and colleague says that I must be 75 years old (masquerading as 57 on my birth certificate) to have done all I have.
-Most of my projects have to do with transforming the legal profession.
-This page is an on-line CV, a place where you can get to know me and more about what I do, want to do, can do, how I can help you.
+This site is an on-line CV, a place where you can get to know me and more about what I do, want to do, can do, how I can help you.
 Overachiever that I am, I have bios focused on various topics.
 Click on the Links in the Menu to learn more about each of these hats I wear.

 Coach & Consultant

 Media: I write articles and I’m interviewed a lot.
 I’ve been involved in several documentary projects.
 For example, I worked on a restorative justice documentary for the Arts and Entertainment Network.
-I advised the producers and was on-the-ground in screening cases, meeting with families of murder victims and screened the killers to see if they were appropriate for face-to-face meetings.
+I advised the producers and was on-the-ground in screening cases, meeting with families of murder victims and those incarcerated for the murders.
 I worked on prison policies for RJ and for filming inside.

 Speaker & Trainer

 I speak at bar associations, law societies, law schools, universities, private gatherings and even an occasional club or church function.
 I train groups of lawyers and law students in many topics.
 Some representative ones are listed in the Catalog section, as well as the green menu across the top of the site.

 I’ve been licensed as a lawyer since 1989; since 1994 in North Carolina, the only state where I still have an active license.
 Early in my legal career, I learned about mediation (then a new concept in our community), collaborative law (a new concept just about everywhere at that time), restorative justice, therapeutic jurisprudence and holistic law.
 I pushed the envelope in finding a way to ethically work in multidisciplinary teams and to have an office with counselors, social workers and legal staff.
 My law practice became my laboratory for learning and applying new ideas and models.
 I only occasionally practice law these days, mostly preferring the role of consultant, coach, or legal counselor for women going through contentious divorces.

+I’ve been a guest lecturer at more law schools than I can count.
 Periodically, I will teach a whole course.
 I’ve taught college level Mediation and ADR, Restorative Justice, and Business Law.
 I have taught Integrative Law at Charlotte Law School and Values-Based Contracts, Negotiating and Drafting at Barry University’s Dwayne O. Andreas School of Law .
-I was on the planning committee of the Lawyers as Peacemakers annual conference at Phoenix School of Law (now known as Arizona Summit Law).
-I’ve been a guest lecturer at more law schools than I can count.
+I was on the planning committee of the Lawyers as Peacemakers annual conferences at Phoenix School of Law (now known as Arizona Summit Law).

 For several years, I have served on the executive committee of the ABA Legal Education and Practical Problem-Solving Task Force.
 I developed their website and have been on panels to speak of the task force’s work to legal educators.

 I am intrigued by societal transformation and my work often serves as a laboratory for applying the ideas.
+I am a student of many societal and organizational models for grounding transformation in groups.
 I am a fan of the Berkana Institute models.
-I have studied appreciative inquiry for more than 10 years.
-I’m certified in Spiral Dynamics I and II and a more-than-casual student of many societal and organizational models for grounding transformation in groups.
+I have studied Appreciative Inquiry for more than 10 years.
+I’m certified in Spiral Dynamics I and II and a graduate of the TheoryU U-Lab course, Transforming Business, Society, and Self.
 I am a senior graduate of Landmark Education programs, with more than 1,000 hours of transformational education, including the Wisdom Curriculum through Power and Contribution.
 I have been a participant-speaker at the Conference for Global Transformation several times.

 I regularly convene gatherings of leaders with specific interests.
 I’ve hosted two US summits of integrative lawyers from a broad spectrum of practice areas and often gather integrative lawyers in national meetings elsewhere.